Open-EO/openeo-python-client/docs/cookbook/job_manager.rst

     manager.run_jobs(job_db=job_db, start_job=start_job)

-Enabling logging (as shown above) is highly recommended — the manager logs status changes, retries, and errors so you can follow progress.
+The logging (as shown above) is recommended as the manager logs status changes, retries, and errors so you can follow progress.